Becoming Truly “Swachh Bharat”

 The ones who moved would keep complaining about how dirty India is during their short winter vacation and the ones who stayed back continued to deal with the trivial matters that we always did.

-It’s only in the last couple of clean_India_imageyears that we are seeing this change.
+It’s only in the last couple of years that we are seeing this change.
 With the advent of the very ambitious ‘Swachh Bharat Mission’ by Prime Minister Modi, almost everybody in the country, young or old, has at least got talking about it.
 We still have miles to go.

 Did you know that in the first 3-5 years of school in Japan, kids are taught only about cleanliness and moral values, nothing else!!!
 I am pretty sure all those reading this would have seen a video of Japanese school kids cleaning floors of their school.
 It is not a fancy video made for social media.
 That’s what the kids in Japanese schools actually do each day.